alphauslabs/tmpdocs/docs/blueapi/apis/iam.md

 !!! info "API Reference"
     [https://alphauslabs.github.io/blueapidocs/#/Iam](https://alphauslabs.github.io/blueapidocs/#/Iam)

+Check out this [page](https://alphauslabs.github.io/docs/iam/) to have an overview of how IAM works in Blue.
+The IAM API group provides the API to manage IAM-related components and resources of Blue.

 ## Group Root Users [WIP]

 You can create a root user account for a given billing group or access group with a given set of Wave or Aqua features.
 Currently, endpoints for creating, retrieving and deleting a group root user are supported as well as retrieving all the group root users associated with the organization.
 In addition, all the feature flags for a given group root user can be retrieved and updated.